detekt/detekt/README.md

 Attention: You need a `resources/META-INF/services/io.gitlab.arturbosch.detekt.api.RuleSetProvider` file which has as content the fully qualified name of your RuleSetProvider e.g. _io.gitlab.arturbosch.detekt.sampleruleset.SampleProvider_.

-The easiest way to define an rule set is to clone the provided detekt-sample-ruleset project.
+The easiest way to define a rule set is to clone the provided detekt-sample-ruleset project.

 Own rules have to extend the abstract _Rule_ class and override the `visitXXX` functions from the AST.
 A `RuleSetProvider` must be implemented which declares a `RuleSet` in the `instance` method.